A battle of designs: triangular vs. L-shaped detectors and parity violation in the gravitational-wave background: Introduction

-A multitude of mechanisms in the early universe can generate parity violation (PV) \cite{Alexander_2006} that results in the production of asymmetric amounts of right- and left-handed circularly polarized GWs.
+A multitude of mechanisms in the early universe can generate parity-violation (PV) \cite{Alexander_2006} that results in the production of asymmetric amounts of right- and left-handed circularly polarized GWs.
 Parity-violating sources and their effects on the GWB have been studied in the literature, including those arising from the Chern-Simons modification to gravity~\cite{CS_PV, Bartolo_2021, Takahashi_2009} and from axion inflation \cite{AxInf_PV, Dimastrogiovanni_2013}, turbulence in the primordial plasma \cite{Kamionkowski_1994, EdWitten_PhaseTrans, Hogan_PhaseTrans}, or by primordial magnetic fields coupled to the cosmological plasma \cite{Brandenburg_1996,Christensson_2001,Kahniashvili_2010,Brandenburg_2019,Brandenburg:2021aln} .

 Probing for polarization in the GWB can place constraints on parity-violating theories~\cite{Crowder_2013}.
-Parity-violating effects in the GWB have been studied in the context of current and future detector sensitivities~\cite{Seto_2007, LISA_PVCom, LISA_PV, Bartolo:2018qqn, Domcke_2020, Xu_2019, Martinovic:2021hzy, Badger:2021enh, Cruz:2024esk}, and have been constrained through analyses of LIGO–Virgo data~\cite{Crowder_2013, Martinovic:2021hzy, LIGOScientific:2025kry}.
+Parity-violating effects in the GWB have been studied in the context of current and future detector sensitivities~\cite{Seto_2007, LISA_PVCom, LISA_PV, Bartolo:2018qqn, Domcke_2020, Xu_2019, Martinovic:2021hzy, Badger:2021enh, Cruz:2024esk}, and have been constrained through analyses of LIGO--Virgo data~\cite{Crowder_2013, Martinovic:2021hzy, LIGOScientific:2025kry}.

-While PV detection appears unlikely in presently existing ground detectors, third-generation detectors show promise in detecting, or at least {imposing tighter constraints in circular polarization.
-The choice of the detector network configuration will play a crucial role in the circular polarization detection prospects.
+While PV detection appears unlikely in current ground-based detectors, third-generation detectors show promise in detecting, or at least imposing tighter constraints on, circular polarization.
+As we show below, the choice of the detector network configuration will play a crucial role in the circular polarization detection prospects.
 In this study, we present a dual {\sl theoretical} (based on signal-to-noise ratio) and {\sl data-driven} (Bayesian) analysis for assessing the sensitivity of third-generation ground-based detector networks to parity-violating signatures in a general power-law GWB model.